damather/Metal/README.md

 ## Running the app

-Flows are triggered via `POST /flow/{holdingidentityshorthash}` and flow result will need to be view at `GET /flow/{holdingidentityshorthash}/{clientrequestid}`
+Trigger flows using `POST /flow/{holdingidentityshorthash}` and view results at `GET /flow/{holdingidentityshorthash}/{clientrequestid}`
 * holdingidentityshorthash: the id of the network participants, ie Bob, Alice, Charlie.
 You can view all the short hashes of the network member with another gradle task called `ListVNodes`
-* clientrequestid: the id you specify in the flow requestBody when you trigger a flow.
+* clientrequestid: the id you specify in the flow requestBody when the flow was triggered.

 ## Step 1: Create Metal State
-Pick a VNode identity, and get its short hash.
+Choose a VNode identity, and get its short hash.
 (Let's pick Alice.).

 Go to `POST /flow/{holdingidentityshorthash}`, enter the identity short hash(Alice's hash) and request body:
 ```